 Materials Required: Nothing

-This is an excellent ESL speaking warm up activity for higher levels.
+This is an excellent ESL speaking warm up activity for intermediate to higher levels.
 Put the students in small groups of 3-4 people.
 Have them pick four famous people, dead or alive that they’d like to invite to a party they are having.
 Then, they have to say the reason why they’re inviting them.
 I do an example like this: